Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 ### Development of Additional Features

 If time permits and development goes as planned, we have an array of additional features that we would like to see included in our product.
-As an example, and also the first of these features, we would like to add exportability to portfolios, allowing users to share their strategies, via a link or a downloadable PDF.
-For an overview, please have a look at appendix X.
+As an example, and also the first of these features, we would like to add exportability to portfolios, allowing users to share their strategies via a link or a downloadable PDF.
+For an overview, please have a look at appendix A.

 ## Schedule